-- a. the Society's performance of its activities or exercise of its powers; or - b. an arrangement, agreement, or contract (a transaction) made or entered into, or proposed to be entered into, by the Society.

-'Member' means a person who has consented to becoming a Member of the Society properly admitted to the Society who has not ceased to be a member of the Society.

-'Notice' to Members includes any notice given by post, courier, or email, and the failure for any reason of any Member to receive such Notice or information shall not invalidate any meeting or its proceedings or any election.

-'Officer' means a natural person who is:

-- a. a member of the committee; or - b. occupying a position in the Society that allows them to exercise significant influence over the management or administration of the Society, including any Chief Executive or Treasurer.

-'Official Representative' means the individual nominated by an Affiliated Club to act on its behalf on all matters relating to the Society.

-'Register of Members' means the register of Members kept under these Rules.

-'Rules' means the rules in this document.

-'Special General Meeting' means a meeting of the Members, other than an Annual General Meeting, called for a specific purpose or purposes.

-'Working Days' mean as defined in the Legislation Act 2019.
-Examples of days that are not Working Days include, but are not limited to, the following - a Saturday, a

-Sunday, Waitangi Day, Good Friday, Easter Monday, ANZAC Day, the Sovereign's birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, and Labour Day.
+- 1. the Society's performance of its activities or exercise of its powers; or - 2. an arrangement, agreement, or contract (a transaction) made or entered into, or proposed to be entered into, by the Society. - 'Member' means a person properly admitted to the Society who has not ceased to be a member of the Society. - 'Notice' to Members includes any notice given by post, courier, or email, and the failure for any reason of any Member to receive such Notice or information shall not invalidate any meeting or its proceedings or any election. - 'Register of Members' means the register of Members kept under these Rules. - 'Rules' means the rules in this document. - 'Administrator' means the Committee Member responsible for, among other things, keeping the Register of Members, the Register of Interests, recording the minutes of General Meetings and Committee meetings, and overseeing the finances of the Society. - 'Special General Meeting' means a meeting of the Members, other than an Annual General Meeting, called for a specific purpose or purposes. - 'Working Days' mean as defined in the Legislation Act 2019.
+Examples of days that are not Working Days include, but are not limited to, the following a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, ANZAC Day, the Sovereign's birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, and Labour Day.

-3. Purposes
+Purposes